 III.
-4 Spectroscopic Measurement of the Visible Optical Power Balance
+4 Spectroscopic Measurement of the Optical Power Balance

-The samples of solid fuel comprising 80 mg Ti + 30 mg H2O sealed in the Al DSC pan, a 1 cm nickel screen conductor coated with a thin (<1 mm thick) tape cast coating of NiOOH, 11 wt % carbon, and 27 wt% Ni powder, and 5 mg energetic material NH4NO3 sealed in the Al DSC pan were ignited with an applied peak 60 Hz voltage of 3-6 V and a peak current of about 10,000-25,000 A. The visible power density and energy density spectra were recorded with the Ocean Optics visible spectrometer.
+The sample of solid fuel comprising 100 mg Ti + 30 mg $H_2O$ sealed in the DSC pan was ignited with an applied peak 60 Hz voltage of 3-6 V and a peak current of about 10,000-25,000 A. The visible power density and energy density spectra were recorded with the Ocean Optics visible spectrometer.
 The spectrometer was calibrated for optical power density using a standard light source of an Ocean Optics HL-2000 and a radiometer (Dr. Meter Model SM206).
 To ensure that the short time duration light pulse of the solid fuel was recorded, the calibrated spectrometer was used to record and time-integrate the power density spectrum of the ignited solid fuel over a duration of 5 s, much longer than the light pulse duration of under 1 ms. Background lights were off during recording.
 Despite the actual acquisition time being short, the distance of recording was 353.6 cm from the origin of the blast to avoid saturation due to the orders of magnitude greater plasma emission intensity than that of a conventional lamp.
 The total energy density, determined by integrating the energy density spectrum over the wavelength range, was divided by the measured pulse duration time and corrected for the recording distance.
 The distance was taken as the average spherical radius due to expansion of the plasma calculated from the measured expansion velocity and the time duration of the light event, both measured by the methods of Sec.
 III.3.